dat-ecosystem-archive/docs/papers/dat-paper.md

 4 - [11 11 11 11]
 5 -     [11 11 11 11]
 6 - [11 11 11 11]
-7 - empty in this case (added when next entry is written)
 ```

-In this scheme, to represent 32 bytes of data it takes 8 bytes of Index (actually 7 because of the unused one in this specific example).
+Using this scheme, to represent 32 bytes of data it takes at most 8 bytes of Index.
 In this example it compresses nicely as its all contiguous ones on disk, similarly for an empty bitfield it would be all zeroes.

 If you write 4GB of data using on average 64KB data chunk size, your bitfield will be at most 32KB.